Mediation Services in Dublin

 Here is a link to the Mediation Act 2017.

-Mediation is a cost effective way of resolving disputes in a legally binding manner and provides the security of confidentiality.
+Mediation is a cost effective way of resolving disputes in a legally binding or non legally binding manner and provides the security of confidentiality.
 The parties themselves create their agreement – to live by their agreement.
-The agreement is called a Mediation Settlement.
+The agreement is called a Mediation Settlement(legally binding) or a Memorandum of Understanding(non legally binding).

 Why is Mediation So Good?